-Students will require five GCSEs, including Maths at grade 6 ideally, but no lower than grade 5; English at grade 4 or above; and three other relevant subjects at grade 4/C or above.
-Alternatively you will need a Level 2 Diploma in Engineering at Distinction grade with GCSEs at grade 5 in Maths and grade 4 in English.
+You’ll need five GCSEs, including Maths at Grade 5-6/B, English at Grade 4/C or above and three other relevant subjects at Grade 4/C or above.
 Experience shows that a high Mathematics grade is an advantage for this course and you will need to discuss this further with your tutor.

 You will study 15 units, seven of which are mandatory.
 Three units are externally assessed.

 The mandatory units are:

 • Delivery of Engineering Processes Safely as a Team

 • Applied Commercial and Quality Principles in Engineering

 Other units offered will include Further Engineering Mathematics, and a broad range of engineering units to support a variety of career paths and university courses.

 After successful completion of the first year, students will have gained a Foundation Diploma.
 They may then choose to go on to gain the full Extended Diploma in the second year.

 Guest speakers from industry are frequently invited to the college and there are also visits to local companies and engineering exhibitions.
 Recent activities have included visits to universities, companies, London and Blackpool.

 Apart from the three external examinations, all other units are internally assessed by assignment to national standards.